WarisWeb

 Integration with IoT & Edge Computing Opens New Possibilities

-We’re seeing SaaS platforms designed specifically for this hybrid model.
-Fleet management systems that process GPS and vehicle telemetry data at the edge while providing centralized dashboards in the cloud.
-Smart building management platforms that control lighting and HVAC locally while optimizing across entire property portfolios in the cloud.
-Agricultural monitoring systems that make irrigation decisions locally but provide crop health analytics centrally.
+Fleet management systems process GPS and vehicle telemetry at the edge while providing centralized dashboards in the cloud.
+Smart building management platforms control lighting and HVAC locally while optimizing across entire property portfolios in the cloud.
+Agricultural monitoring systems make irrigation decisions locally but provide crop health analytics centrally.

-The real-time analytics capabilities are impressive.
 Retail analytics platforms process point-of-sale data and foot traffic in real-time, adjusting pricing and inventory allocation dynamically.
-Predictive maintenance systems analyze equipment sensor data to predict failures before they happen, scheduling maintenance during planned downtime.
+Predictive maintenance systems analyze equipment sensor data to predict failures before they happen.

 Subscription & Usage-Based Pricing Models Are Getting More Sophisticated